-This article is part 3 of our 5-part Employee Engagement and Culture Checklist for 2021 Series:
+This article is part 3 of our 5-part Employee Engagement and Culture Checklist Series:

 In the last year, our resiliency as individuals and organizations was tested beyond what many of us could have ever imagined or prepared for.
 Even so, many of us have adjusted reasonably well to new safety measures, virtual meetings, and living in our 6ft bubbles.
 That's not to say that we aren't still mourning the loss of camaraderie, connection, and collaboration that comes from working in a communal space.
 So now that the dust has settled, how do we begin to get back to what we may have lost and forge ahead to achieve our goals in 2021?
 We need to get back to our core with a renewed focus on our mission, vision, and values.

 Clear values give every member of your organization a sense of direction and a definition of success in every interaction and task.
 The right core values can drive belonging and wellbeing, improved employee engagement, and reduced turnover.
 But perhaps most importantly, tying performance measurement and recognition to those fundamental values enables you to build a resilient workforce with a robust culture, laser-focused on what matters most to your organization.
 Relating all actions and decisions to your core corporate values does improve your business performance.

 The only problem is, according to Gallup, only 23% of employees strongly agree that they can apply their organization's values to their work every day.
 Sound familiar?
 These six tips should help you start the work on bridging that gap.